galkahana/hummus-reports/docs/job-ticket-document.md

 That label should be a key in the job ticket externals dictionary which value is a url to a PDF file - the PDF that you wish to modify.

 Modification allows you to add new pages to the document by describing them in the `pages` array.
 Any page object will create a page that will be appended o the document.
 You can also modify existing pages, adding content on top of their existing content.
-More on this in <a ui-sref="documentation.jobticket.pages">Pages</a>.
+More on this in [Pages](./job-ticket-pages.md).

 If the source document requires a password for opening it, use a `protection` object, as you would with a new object.
 Provide only `userPassword` in this case.